-Woman Quits Bank Job To Become Professional Sex Toy Tester, Claims She Orgasms 20 Times A Week
+Woman Quits Bank Job To Become Professional Adult Toy Tester And She Is ‘Having Twice As Much Fun’

 The mother-of-two said movies like Fifty Shades of Grey had sexually liberated women, adding that she recently bought a vibrator for her mother-in-law and she loved it.

-Cara Douglas is not the only one making a living from testing sex toys.
+Cara Douglas is not the only one making a living from testing toys.
 The Daily Star is reporting that Beth Kenneh also makes cool cash reviewing the latest dildos and doling out sex advice to those who need it.
 The 32-year-old who said she does not really need a boyfriend because she is climaxing way more than when she was with any man, described herself as “a kid at Christmas” who always tried out her new toys as soon as they arrived.